 À propos de Nice (1930) Director: Jean Vigo

-Jean Vigo made this short and avant-garde, documentary-styled film (in English the title is “Concerning Nice”) when he was 25 years old.
+Jean Vigo made this short avant-garde, documentary-styled film when he was 25 years old (in English the title is “Concerning Nice”).
 It was his debut film – a silent montage exposing French culture in the Mediterranean tourist city of Nice.
-He made the film with Dzigo Vertov’s brother, Boris Kaufman, and the influence of Soviet montage is apparent throughout the movie.
+He made the film with Dzigo Vertov’s brother, Boris Kaufman, and the influence of Soviet montage is apparent throughout the production.

-Although it is a short film, running just over 20 minutes, it was heavily censored before release and contains no central plot.
-His goal was to expose the dark underside of prosperity in the city of Nice.
-Several scenes are memorable in the film, including the famous scene in which a woman is shown wearing various expensive outfits, and finally, after many being shown in mamy different outfits, she is shown sitting simply naked for spectators.
-Throughout the film, fast paced cuts are made between ancient statues and commercialism, or scenes of girls dancing and flowers being trampled.
-The critique of commercialism is apparent.
+Although it is a short film, running just over 20 minutes, “Concerning Nice” was heavily censored before release and contains no central plot.
+Vigo’s goal was to expose the dark underside of prosperity in the city.
+Several scenes are memorable in the film, including the famous scene in which a woman is shown wearing various expensive outfits, and finally, after many being shown in many different outfits, she is shown sitting simply naked for spectators.
+Throughout the film, fast-paced cuts are made between ancient statues and architecture before quickly cutting to scenes of rampant commercialism, or scenes of girls dancing and flowers being trampled.
+The critique of modern commercialism is apparent.
 He portrays the malaise of the upper class, and the struggles of the working class.
-Boredom at casinos and high art, are contrasted with scenes of factories and the working poor.
+Boredom at casinos and high art are contrasted with scenes of factories and the working poor.

 Who was Jean Vigo?
 Vigo was a posthumously influential French filmmaker.
 He was born to a French anarchist family and spent much of his early childhood on the run.
 His father was captured and murdered in prison in 1917.
-Young Vigo was sent away to boarding school under an assumed name.
+Vigo was then sent away to boarding school under an assumed name.
 He is primarily known for two films: Zero for Conduct (1933) and L’Atalante (1934).
-Tragically, he died in 1934 of Tuberculosis at age 29, a disease he had caught eight years earlier.
+Tragically, Vigo died in 1934 of Tuberculosis at age 29, a disease he initially caught eight years earlier.
 He lived a poor and struggling life, never achieving financial success during his lifetime.